krmorehead/translator_ruby/docs/projects/12-09-2025_dnd_chat_workflow_refactor/project_plan.md

 ---

-### 1.4 - Create ConsequencePrompt
+### 1.4 - Create OutcomePrompt

-**Intent**: Create a prompt type for determining the story consequences of an executed action.
+**Intent**: Create a prompt type for determining the story outcomes of an executed action.
 This bridges the gap between mechanical tool results and narrative-relevant outcomes.

 **Details**:
-- Create at `app/prompts/consequence_prompt.rb`
+- Create at `app/prompts/outcome_prompt.rb`
 - Extend BasePrompt
 - Does not require tools
 - Override the model method to use the CONSEQUENCE_MODEL environment variable, falling back to the default LLM_MODEL if not set
 - The system prompt should:
-  - Instruct the LLM to determine the narrative consequence of an action
+  - Instruct the LLM to determine the narrative outcome of an action
   - Consider what action was performed, what the tool result was, and the current story context
-  - Return a brief consequence description (1-2 sentences)
+  - Return a brief outcome description (1-2 sentences)
   - Focus on story impact rather than mechanical outcomes
   - Handle failed tool results by describing what went wrong in story terms
 - The response schema should define an object with a single consequence field containing the consequence text